elm3nt/argon-cli/README.md

-# Klee Analysis
+# Symbolic Analysis

-Klee Analysis is set of scripts to automate Klee symbolic analyzer, record timing and generate stats.
+Symbolic Analysis is set of scripts to automate Klee symbolic analyzer, record timing and generate stats.

 ### Prerequisites